cosmosquad-labs/squad/x/liquidstaking/spec/01_concepts.md

 ## Unbonding Period

-Liquid stakers who unbond their delegation must wait for the duration of the `UnStakingTime`.
+Liquid stakers who unbond their delegation must wait for the duration of the `UnbondingTime`.
 It is a chain-specific parameter.
 During the unbonding period, they are still exposed to being slashed for any liquid validator’s misbehavior.

 ## Slashing